cutthroat78/Leaving-Cert-Notes/subjects/biology/unit-2/variation.md

 **Most mutations produce no change in the phenotype** (<u>physical appearance</u>) of the individual.
 This is because the dominant allele on the second homologous chromosome can still produce the original protein

-A very small number of mutations may be beneficial in that they accidentally produce an even better protein than the original one (see [Evolution](#evolution)<!--make go to evolution of this document-->).
+A very small number of mutations may be beneficial in that they accidentally produce an even better protein than the original one (see [Evolution](#evolution)).
 However, **most mutations are harmful**

 Mutations in **somatic** (body) cells may not be harmful.
 This is because the gene that is altered may not be active in the particular body cell affected.
 A **<u>somatic mutation</u> is harmful if it causes an increase in the rate of mitosis as this could cause a tumour (cancer) to result**